-Things to do and where to stay in Downtown Kyoto
+Things to do in Kyoto Downtown

-The downtown Kyoto area is just bustling with countless hotels, bars and clubs in a grand shopping district.
+The downtown Kyoto area is just bustling with countless hotels, bars, and clubs in a grand shopping district.

 Explore the world-famous landmarks in the downtown Kyoto area, including the beautiful Yasaka Shrine and Ninenzaka areas, all on foot!